 Please see the following link to the Victorian Environmental Water Holder website which describes the seasonal watering plan for this year.

-For more information on environmental watering priorities in the Victorian Mallee in 2021, check out fact sheets below.
+For more information on environmental watering priorities in the Victorian Mallee in 2024-25, check out our fact sheets below.

 Updates on watering/drying activities across the region can be found under the “Media Releases” page of this website.